FRC-1721/marketing-material/docs/uniforms/service.rst

    :width: 125
    :alt: Calebs Service Bars

    Caleb's Service Bars.
-Four Years on the team, one as captain.
+Three years on the team, one as Assistant Captain.
+   Six years as a mentor.

 .. |oneYear| image:: patches/renders/oneYear.png